In case you have not heard the latest news in March 2017, Lazada is now selling Taobao products directly on their platform in Singapore.

 This is to compete with Qoo10, which already has a large market share of the local ecommerce pie.

 Both companies are backed fiercely by large corporations.

 Alibaba.com holds a majority stake in Lazada, and Singapore Press Holdings(SPH) has also led a recent $82.1 Million Funding round in Qoo10.

-With all these big players pumping millions of dollars into ecommerce platforms, there’s no question that ecommerce is where the future lies.
+With all these big players pumping millions of dollars into these platforms, there’s no question that ecommerce website development is where the future lies.

 Are you a business owner in Singapore that sells products of any kind?

 If you are, here are 8 Reasons why you should be selling those products online right away.